timsampson/cs50club/README.md

 ### Includes

-Starter template for [Bootstrap 5](https://v5.getbootstrap.com/) with the sticky footer.
+Starter template for [Bootstrap 5](https://v5.getbootstrap.com/).
 Instructions for importing it as a [Parcel Recipe](https://parceljs.org/recipes.html).

 A .devcontainer for Node and Javascript Projects for [Github Codespaces](https://docs.github.com/en/github/developing-online-with-codespaces).